KeirLoire/LetMeDrink/README.md

 ## About

-Allow 6 animals to drink from Water Trough at the same.
+Allow 6 animals to drink from Water Trough at the same time.

 ## Prerequisites
 Requires Visual Studio with .NET Framework 4.8.0 SDK to compile the assemblies.